Stage & Film Director

 Synopsis

-These songs were the dance hits of the day and so I set our production at the famed Harlem dance hall, The Savoy Ballroom.
-As we celebrated the brilliance of Waller’s music, we also celebrated the ingenuity of dancers like Norma Miller who danced at The Savoy and gave the world dance forms like The Lindy and swing.
+These songs were the dance hits of the day and so we set our production at the famed Harlem dance hall, The Savoy Ballroom.
+As we celebrated the brilliance of Waller’s music, we also celebrated the ingenuity of dancers like Norma Miller who danced at The Savoy and gave the world dances like The Lindy.

 Un{H}armed short film